moodyambr/Individuellt-examensprojekt-Frontend-/README.md

 - Cards Game: Higher/Lower card guessing game with score, lives, and responsive layout.
 - Pomodoro Timer: Work/break timer with start/pause/reset and optional audio alerts.

-Contact
-If you need help, optimizations, or deployment, open an issue or message me.

 Last updated: 2025-12-30